How to use Flow to copy items between two data sources

 On the Condition card, select is equal to in the Relationship box, and then type 0 in the Value box.

 Add the length function in Advanced mode.
 This is important because the dynamic value content returns the list of items.
 You have to determine whether the length of the list (not the value) equals 0 (zero).

 In Advanced mode, type length() around the body('Get_items')?['value'] expression.
 Your condition appears as follows.

 Create the item

-In the IF YES branch, you will add a SharePoint Create item step.
+In the IF YES branch, you'll add a SharePoint Create item step.

 Update the item

-In the IF NO branch, you will add a SharePoint Update item step.
+In the IF NO branch, you'll add a SharePoint Update item step.

 Select the site and list.
 Then, select the ID that's returned from the Get items steps.

 When you add the ID, an Apply to each container is automatically added around the Update item step.
 This is expected behavior.
 If the query that you used in the Get items step is accurate, the container will update only the item that you want to copy.
 After you complete the remaining fields (and make sure that you use the outputs from the trigger, not from the Get items call), your condition block should resemble the following screenshot.